Advanced smoke ventilation for safe evacuation

 What is an AOV system?

-An AOV system is designed to create and maintain a smoke-free layer above the floor, reducing the build-up of smoke and heat.
+An AOV system (sometimes called an NSHEV) is designed to create and maintain a smoke-free layer above the floor, reducing the build-up of smoke and heat.
 AOV types range from automated roof hatches and glazed or metal louvres to wall-mounted end-of-corridor vents, automatic opening vent windows and internal smoke shaft damper doors.

 Is your business AOV compliant?